safe-global/safe-core-sdk/playground/README.md

 ### `relay-kit`

-#### Create and execute a User Operation using an existing Safe
+#### Send User Operation using an existing Safe

-This script showcases how to create a batch of transactions, bundle them, and submit them as a User Operation.
+This script showcases how to create a Safe Operation from a batch of transactions, sign it and send to the bundler as an User Operation:

 ```bash
 yarn play userop
 ```

-#### Create and execute a User Operation with a non-existent Safe account
+#### Send User Operation with a non-existent Safe account

-This script demonstrates how to create a batch of transactions, bundle them, and submit them as a User Operation for a non-existent Safe account.
-This process involves using the `initCode` property to deploy a new Safe.
+This script demonstrates how to create a Safe Operation from a batch of transactions, sign it and send to the bundler as an User Operation for a non-existent Safe account:

 ```bash
 yarn play userop-counterfactual
 ```

-#### Create and execute a User Operation using an existing Safe and an ERC20 paymaster
+#### Send User Operation using an existing Safe and an ERC20 Paymaster

-This script showcases how to create a batch of transactions, bundle them, and submit them as a User Operation.
-The User Operation is paid with ERC20 tokens.
+This script showcases how to create a Safe Operation from a batch of transactions, sign it and send to the bundler as an User Operation.
+The User Operation gas costs will be covered with ERC20 tokens by using a paymaster:

 ```bash
 yarn play userop-erc20-paymaster
 ```

-#### Create and execute a User Operation using an existing Safe and an ERC20 paymaster with a non-existent Safe account
+#### Send User Operation using an ERC20 Paymaster with a non-existent Safe account

-This script demonstrates how to create a batch of transactions, bundle them, and submit them as a User Operation for a non-existent Safe account.
-The User Operation is paid with ERC20 tokens.
+This script showcases how to create a Safe Operation from a batch of transactions, sign it and send to the bundler as an User Operation for a non-existent Safe account.
+The User Operation gas costs will be covered with ERC20 tokens by using a paymaster:

 ```bash
 yarn play userop-erc20-paymaster-counterfactual
 ```

-#### Create and execute a User Operation using an existing Safe and sponsored User operations
+#### Send User Operation using an existing Safe and a verifying Paymaster to sponsor the operation

-This script showcases how to create a batch of transactions, bundle them, and submit them as a User Operation.
-The User Operation is sponsored.
+This script showcases how to create a Safe Operation from a batch of transactions, sign it and send to the bundler.
+The User Operation will be sponsored by using a Paymaster:

 ```bash
 yarn play userop-verifying-paymaster
 ```

-#### Create and execute a User Operation using an existing Safe and sponsored User operations with a non-existent Safe account
+#### Send User Operation using a verifying Paymaster tp sponsor the operations with a non-existent Safe account

-This script demonstrates how to create a batch of transactions, bundle them, and submit them as a User Operation for a non-existent Safe account.
-The User Operation is sponsored.
+This script demonstrates how to create a Safe Operation from a batch of transactions, sign it and send to the bundler for a non-existent Safe account.
+The User Operation will be sponsored by using a Paymaster:

 ```bash
 yarn play userop-verifying-paymaster-counterfactual